 No, Excel ISERROR is not affecting Excel’s performance as it is lightweight function & has a slight impact on program’s performance.

-ISERROR function in Excel may enhance your numerical reports by eliminating all types of mistakes.
-Therefore, I have revealed each and every aspect of this function and how to use it to enhance the report’s appearance.
+After going through this entire post, you must have gotten complete information regarding the ISERROR function in Excel.
+This may enhance your numerical reports by rejecting all types of mistakes.
+Consequently, follow the step by step on how to use this function to enhance the report’s appearance.

-Moreover, if you have any queries related to this topic, then ask on our official Facebook & Twitter page, and don’t forget to share this post with your friends…
+Additionally, if you have any queries related to this topic, then ask on our official Facebook & Twitter pages.